Zimbra-Community/announcements/README.md

 ### Install prerequisites
-  - Zimbra 8.7 and above
+  - Zimbra 8.8 and above

 Support for 8.6 at own risk.
 Place a [mariadb-java-client-1.1.8.jar](https://github.com/Zimbra-Community/announcements/raw/master/extra/mariadb-java-client-1.1.8.jar) in Jetty Lib folder:
-/opt/zimbra/jetty-distribution-9.1.5.v20140505/common/lib/mariadb-java-client-1.1.8.jar   (remove this file when upgrading to 8.7)
+/opt/zimbra/jetty-distribution-9.1.5.v20140505/common/lib/mariadb-java-client-1.1.8.jar   (remove this file when upgrading to 8.7).
+Also make sure to configure your own MySQL backup on Zimbra 8.6, see: /etc/cron.daily/announcements-backup

 ### Installing
 Use the automated installer: